PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario6-AutomML-BatchInf.md

 ![](../Images/devops2d.gif)
 This will mean using the downloaded files retrieved on the _Download Best Model details_ stage.
 * Scoring script - This step consists of getting the scoring script retrieved on the _Download Best Model details_ stage into the new environment.
-* [Create a pipeline with a ParallelRunStep](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-parallelstep) - This task consists of creating a pipeline particular step called _ParallelRunStep_ that is specifically defined for performing parallel batch inferencing.
+* Create a pipeline with a Pipeline Run Step - To perform high performance parallel batch inferencing then the pipeline particular step called [ParallelRunStep](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-parallelstep) should be used.
+When you only want to run the model from time to time, generating all possible predictions in a batch without any parallel concerns then [PythonScriptStep](https://vladiliescu.net/deploying-models-with-azure-ml-pipelines/#step-1-fetching-new-data) is the one to use.
 * [Run the pipeline and retrieve the step output](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-publish) - In the example provided in this tutorial, this is where the output of the model is stored in a file (but other options are available such as: saving the model output in a database table, publishing it as a REST service that then can be invoked by Power BI,...).
 * [Publishing and Scheduling a batch inference pipeline](../Documents/Deploy-Batch-Inference-Pipeline.md#Batch-Pipeline-publish) - The model will be published as a batch inferencing pipeline.
 For this particular example, everytime it is invoked it will be storing a file in the defined storage area.
 Once again, in the example, the scheduling is being done within the Azure ML pipeline code but the option defined in [Note](#Note) can also be considered.

 ## Archiving and Version Controlling

 The contents of the .zip file retrieved from the _Download of the Best Model details_ should be stored in the GIT repository for future reference and versioning control.
+The .zip file is not needed in GIT, only its contents.
 Once all the notebooks code is properly tested, it also should be archived in the GIT repository.
 In this tutorial, we are considering Azure DevOps Repos as the GIT Repository but others can be used.
 More details on how to do this step can be found in [Integrating Azure ML notebooks with Git](../Documents/Integrating_AzureML_notebooks_with%20Git.md).

 ## Migrating and Deploying to a different environment